smbjorklund/cellproject/sites/all/modules/contrib/jquery_ui_multiselect/README.txt

 * http://drupal.org/project/multiselect

-  Provides a widget and another type of UI that has some of the advantages of jQuery UI Multiselect.
-Last time I checked, this module was duplicating big chunks of the core Options module.
+  Provides a field widget and a UI that has some of the advantages of jQuery UI Multiselect.

 * http://drupal.org/project/jquery_multiselect